romainrbr/flipchair/GITHUB_CHANGELOG.md

 * [Launcher] Disable add widget button if home screen is locked
 * [Lawnchair/Iconloaderlib] Crash when trying to set `null` monochrome icon on less than Android 12.1
 * [SystemUI/Unfold] Crash when getting configuration for foldable-specific resources
+* [Lawnchair/Iconloaderlib] Don't parse monochrome drawable in Android 12.1 or less

 ### 🥞 Development 2